 For information about:

-Australians on low or moderate incomes renting through the private rental market may be able to receive government assistance with the cost of housing.
+Australians on low or moderate incomes renting through the private rental market may be able to access government assistance with the cost of housing.

 Commonwealth Rent Assistance is a non–taxable income supplement, paid fortnightly to eligible recipients.
 It is paid at 75 cents for every dollar above a minimum rental threshold until a maximum rate is reached.
 Minimum thresholds and maximum rates vary depending on the household or family situation.
 This includes the number of children (DSS 2019b).

 Private rent assistance is provided by state and territory governments to low–income households experiencing difficulty in securing or maintaining private rental accommodation.
-In 2018–19, it assisted about 91,800 unique households a decrease from 94,100 in 2013–14 (AIHW 2020).
+In 2019–20, it assisted about 92,600 unique households, a decrease from 94,100 in 2013–14 (AIHW 2021).